 In Middle French Immersion programs, for Grades 4 and 5, all subjects are taught in French.
-English is introduced in Grade 6 with Science and English Language taught in English from Grade 6-8. for one hour daily.
-Students from the Middle French Immersion program blend with students from the Early French Immersion program in Grade 97., where half the day is taught in French.
-The subjects taught in French are Language, History/Geography, Math and The Arts.
+English is introduced in Grade 6 with Science and English Language taught in English from Grade 6-8.
+Students from the Middle French Immersion program blend with students from the Early French Immersion program in Grade 9.